innocentmunai-kiteretsu903/smart-image-editor/README.md

 - We will provide the users with some help to preprocess their dataset.
 - We then train the preprocessed datasets by different algorithm, such as linear regression, Support Vector Regression, Decision Tree Regression, Random Forest Regression, and so on.
 - We allow the user to customize their preferable parameters for the trainings before implementaing those.
-- After we finish the trainings by different algorithms, we test these by test set and calculate confusion matrices foreach model trained.
+- After we finish the trainings by different algorithms, we test these by test set and calculate confusion matrices for each model trained.
 - We present the models as well as the accuracy of each to the user so that they can choose to use those models based on the performance.

 **The libries needed**